TomoriNow/flutter-midoku-final/README.md

 **Catalog Page:** This is where all of the books in our catalogue will be shown and where the user is navigated to when they log in.
 Users can also view further details about any book on the catalogue by tapping on it, and also there will be an option when you click on the book you will add it to your personal collection in the collection page.

 **Collection Page:** Where the user can view all of the book entries that they have added from the catalogue or they made a custom entry for.
-Users can view further detail regarding any book entry (such as any notes that they have written down regarding the bok, their rating, their review etc.) by tapping on them.
-Users can also, set their favourite entry, edit entries and access the create custom entry page from here.
+Users can view further detail regarding any book entry (such as any notes that they have written down regarding the book, their rating, their review etc.) by tapping on the i button of that specific entry.
+Users can also, set their favourite entry, edit entries, delete entries and access the create custom entry page from here.

-**Add Catalog Entry Page:** Users may add entries from the catalog page, in which case they will be navigated to this page, which will display the information regarding the book (title, author, image, description) along with a few input fields to input information regarding the entry (last chapter read, rating, review, notes)
+**Add Catalog Entry Page:** Users may add entries from the catalog page by tapping on the plus icon button on a book from the catalog, in which case they will be navigated to this page, which will display the information regarding the book (title, author, image, description) along with a few input fields to input information regarding the entry (last chapter read, rating, review, notes).
+Once they've filled out all input fields with valid inputs, they can tap the 'Save' button which will save that book, along with all entry details to their own collection.

 **Add Custom Entry:** In this page users can add entries for books not found in the Catalogue page, here they have to fill out the details regarding the book (title, author, description, image link, tags) as well as the entry details (last chapter read, notes, review, rating).
-This data will be sent to the Django project, and if the data is valid then a BookEntry with that data will be created
+This data will be sent to the Django project, and if the data is valid then a BookEntry with that data will be created.

 **Other User Collection Page:** Similar to the collection page, but instead of showing the entries of the user that is logged in, it shows the collection of a different user.
 Users can only view the entries and add any entries they like from this other user’s collection to their own collection.
 They can’t edit entries nor set any entries as favourite, however admins (superusers and staff) may be able to delete entries if they deem that that entry is inappropriate (will mostly occur if users add an inappropriate custom entry).